Updated: March 31, 2026

 The Réserve écologique de la Forêt-la-Blanche invites you to take an immersive virtual guided tour of its iconic trails: the Cendré, the Prucheraie, and the Ouaouaron.
 Along the 3.5 km of trails, ten narrative points of interest reveal the secrets of this unique ecosystem.

-Immerse yourself in the heart of this ancient forest, discover the structure of its tree communities and their unique features, learn about the lakes and their wildlife, and marvel at the biological and ecological processes that make Forêt-la-Blanche a site of exceptional richness.
+Immerse yourself in the heart of this ancient forest, discover the structure of its forest stands and their unique characteristics, learn about the lakes and their wildlife, and marvel at the biological and ecological processes that make Forêt-la-Blanche a site of exceptional richness.

-Poetry lovers, let yourselves be inspired by a poetic journey where the words of Gilles Latour and Albert Dumont blend harmoniously with nature.
-Their poems, displayed on panels near commemorative benches, add a contemplative touch to your stroll.
+Poetry lovers, let yourselves be inspired by a poetic journey, where the words of Gilles Latour and Albert Dumont blend harmoniously with nature.
+Their poems, displayed on signs near commemorative benches, add a contemplative dimension to your stroll.

-Plan your visit: Download the Ondago map – Réserve écologique de la Forêt-la-Blanche to access offline audio descriptions of points of interest.
-Once you arrive, tap each point to listen to the content and enhance your experience.
+Plan your visit: Download the Ondago map — Réserve écologique de la Forêt-la-Blanche to access offline audio descriptions of points of interest.
+Once you’re there, tap each point to listen to the content and enhance your experience.

-From May through October, the Agricola cooperative farm welcomes you for an immersive experience at its organic produce stand and among its fertile fields.
-Enjoy a free, self-guided tour of this socially conscious farm, where you can see where and how your vegetables are grown.
+From May through October, the Agricola cooperative farm welcomes you to immerse yourself in its organic produce stand and fertile fields.
+Enjoy a free, self-guided tour of this socially responsible farm, where you can see where and how your vegetables are grown.

 An ideal family activity that lets you explore the world of organic farming while learning about different crops through informational signs scattered throughout the site.
 It’s a wonderful opportunity to gain a better understanding of the sustainable practices that feed the community, all while enjoying a peaceful natural setting.